keboola/connection-docs/extractors/social/youtube/index.md

 {: .image-popup}
 ![Screenshot - Create configuration](/extractors/social/youtube/ui_new_config.png)

-**Authorize Account** to be redirected to Google, and authorize the extractor to access your YouTube data.
+**Authorize the account** to be redirected to Google, and authorize the extractor to access your YouTube data.

 ## Configuration
 Either choose one of the predefined templates, or define your own configuration directly using the JSON editor.
 The extractor runs on [Generic Extractor](https://developers.keboola.com/extend/generic-extractor/).

-A simple example is getting info about your own channel.
-The configuration looks like this:
+To give a simple example, the configuration to get info about your own channel looks like this:

 {% highlight json %}
 {